GrammaTech/mc-asm/README.md

 N68335-17-C-0700.
 The content of the information does not necessarily reflect the position or policy of the Government and no official endorsement should be inferred.

+The header files under the `src/llvm-headers/` directory are copied from the LLVM project and are licensed under the Apache License v2.0 with LLVM Exceptions (a copy of that license is included in the `src/llvm-headers/` directory).

+The following files from the open-source LLVM project are included in the MCASM repository.
+* Files:
+  - AArch64MCExpr.h (from `llvm/lib/Target/AArch64/MCTargetDesc/`)
+  - MipsMCExpr.h (from `llvm/lib/Target/Mips/MCTargetDesc/`)
+* Project Name: LLVM
+* Project Version: 11.0
+* License: Apache License v2.0 with LLVM Exceptions